-Researchers at the University at Nebraska-Lincoln are working with Lincoln Public Schools to study social skills and attention in healthy children and children with previous brain injury.
+Researchers at the University at Nebraska-Lincoln are working with Lincoln Public Schools and area sports clubs to study social skills and attention in healthy children and children with previous brain injury or concussion.

 Our research involves the following:

 The eye-tracking experiment will involve viewing different facial expressions and social scenes while we record eye-gaze patterns.

 The EEG tasks – EEG stands for electroencephalography – your child will sit on a comfortable seat and view faces and words presented on a computer monitor.
 The EEG net contains recording electrodes covered in soft sponges that will be soaked in warm water saline solution that is equivalent to human tears.
 The net will be placed on your child’s head like a hat, and connected to an isolation amplifier that isolates your child from the possibility of electrical shock.
 The recording electrodes “read” the electrical activity naturally occurring in your child’s brain.